denis-berthier/CSP-Rules-V2.1/Examples/Sudoku-examples/README.txt

 <> The new cbg-000 folder contains the 21375 first series of puzzles in the controlled-bias collection (the full collection can be found here: https://github.com/denis-berthier/Controlled-bias_Sudoku_generator_and_collection).
-It explains how to compute the various ratings (in file "launch.txt") It has the detailed results for all of these possible ratings.
+It explains how to compute the various ratings (in file "launch.txt") It has the detailed results for all of these possible ratings based on CSP-Rules (plus their SER — Sudoku Explainer Rating).
-It has a detailed comparison of them (in file "comparisons.txt"), showing that they differ only in rare cases.
-It is the most precise comparison ever made of the different ratings (more precise than what I previously published in [PBCS]).
+It has a detailed comparison of them (in file "comparisons.txt" or "comparisons.rtf"), showing that they differ only in rare cases.
+It is the most precise comparison ever made of the different CSP-Rules ratings (more precise than what I previously published in [PBCS]).